-Charlene has been teaching dance and cheer throughout San Diego County for 12 years and began her teaching career teaching for New West Ballet, Coronado Academy of Dance, Little Stars Dance Academy, Dance with Nance, and the City of Fallbrook Recreation.
+Charlene has been teaching dance and cheer throughout San Diego County since 2006 and began her teaching career teaching for New West Ballet in San Marcos, Coronado Academy of Dance in Coronado, Little Stars Dance Academy in Poway, Dance with Nance in Encinitas, and the City of Fallbrook Recreation.
 Later, she began her recreational and after school dance and cheer program, Charlene's Dance N Cheer (CDC) in 2010, so she could share her experience and love of dance and cheer to children.
 She always strives to give her students the highest quality, studio type classes, that are affordable in an atmosphere that promotes self confidence and FUN!!!

 Charlene began dancing at the age of five in Ewa Beach, Hawaii, doing tap, ballet, cheer, and hula.
-When she moved back to her hometown of San Diego, she focused on classical ballet, studying at New West Ballet.
+When she moved back to her hometown of San Diego, she focused on classical ballet, studying at New West Ballet under the direction of Eugenia Keefer and taking classes with cassandra and pablo infante (now with ncad).
 Highlighted roles with New West include the Fairy Godmother in Cinderella, the Mad Hatter in Alice in Wonderland, the Dew Drop Fairy, Spanish Chocolate, Dancing Doll, and Merliton in the Nutcracker, and Odile, the Black Swan in Swan Lake.

 Charlene earned her B.A. in Criminology in 2006 and her M.A. in Sociology in 2008 from California State University San Marcos.
-She has nearly 15 years of experience working with and teaching infants, children, and adults in both the performing arts setting and preschool setting, with units in Child Development.
-She also two boys, age 9 and 2.
+She has over 16 years of experience working with and teaching infants, children, and adults in both the performing arts setting and preschool setting, with units in Child Development.
+She also is the mother of two boys, age 12 and 5.